 8. Shop around.

-Insurance companies take your credit score into account when assigning you a premium cost in most states.
-The better your score, the lower your rates.
-This is generally only applied at the beginning of a policy, though.
+Insurance companies take your credit profile into account when calculating premium costs in most states.
+Generally, the better your score, the lower your rates in many states.
+This is often only applied at the beginning of a policy, though.
 So raise your credit score for the next time you go insurance shopping!

 10. Avoid lapses in coverage.